 In 2024 the SAT is changing to a fully digital format.
 Until we have more information on how this change will impact student success, we are encouraging students to give strong consideration to the ACT.
 The ACT is not changing (format, still paper and pencil) and there is ample practice material.
 For updates on the digital SAT, visit our blog.

 Wondering Which Test or Class to Take?

 For a detailed analysis, read the full article on our blog: ACT or SAT: Which Test is Better?

 There is no simple answer.
 Any college or university asking for standardized test scores will accept EITHER exam– no preference is given to one or the other.
 (You will find Texas historically was an SAT state while the ACT was more popular in the mid-west, but those are old divisions.)

 Some students will do better on one test than the other, but neither is easy.
 Most student have similar scores on the SAT and ACT.

 - Compare scores from previous or practice tests.
-Make sure you are using NEW SAT scores not old ones.
+Make sure you are using NEW SAT scores.
 You can use this concordance table from College Board.

-- If you haven’t taken either test, obtain an official full-length practice test at no cost from your guidance counseling office at school or from the ACT and College Board websites.
+- If you haven’t taken either test, obtain an official full-length practice test at no cost from the ACT and College Board websites.
 See our resource page for links to these exams.

 - Does one test offer a better format?
-Some students like the predictability of the ACT (English then math then reading and science).
+Some students like the variety of the ACT (English then math then reading and science).
 Others prefer doing all the reading and grammar before doing all the math on the SAT.
 This is a personal preference.